 The NEUROCITY program is a 10-week research intensive program that includes work under the direct mentorship of one of Del Monte Institute for Neuroscience UR research faculty members, as well as a faculty member from CCNY.
 Students will also be assigned a graduate student or post-doc mentor during the course of the program.
 It is a goal of the institute to provide all scholars interested in scientific research, particularly in the field of neuroscience, access to the best educational opportunities.

 - Juniors enrolled at City College New York.

-- Undergraduates that are US citizens, permanent resident aliens or students with current F1 Visas from their host institutions in the United States.
+- Undergraduates that are US citizens, permanent resident aliens, have DACA status, or students with current F1 Visas from their host institutions in the United States.

 - Previous research experience not required.

 - We encourage student applications from populations underrepresented in research as defined by the NIH and described below:

 - The following racial and ethnic groups have been shown to be underrepresented in biomedical research: Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders.

 - Individuals with disabilities, who are defined as those with a physical or mental impairment that substantially limits one or more major life activities, as described in the Americans with Disabilities Act of 1990, as amended.

 - Individuals who come from a family with an annual income below established low-income thresholds.
 These thresholds are based on family size, published by the U.S. Bureau of the Census; adjusted annually for changes in the Consumer Price Index; and adjusted by the Secretary for use in all health professions programs.
 The Secretary periodically publishes these income levels at http://aspe.hhs.gov/poverty/index.shtml.